Bobushka/C2-test/README.md

-# Repo of my first coding experiments
+# Repo of my experiments
 01. "Сalculating the pi number using the Leibniz algorithm' - how to calculate Pi in the most uneffective way ))